Baba is You Uses Rules as Gameplay

 Depth over Breadth

-Most big budget games pile on dozens of mechanics that barely interact.
-Baba Is You works because every mechanic can touch every other mechanic, and the fun comes from those combinations, not from adding more stuff.
+Most big budget use dozens of mechanics that minimally interact.
+Baba Is You works because every mechanic can touch every other mechanic, and the fun comes from combinations, not from adding more variables.

 What you can learn from Baba is You’s game mechanics:

-• Pick 2-3 mechanics in any game that you make, and push them till they break.
+Pick 2-3 mechanics in any game that you make, and push them really hard.
+For this case, let’s suppose our game mechanic is the way a leaf blower disperses substances.

-• If adding some new mechanic (say, leaf blower) doesn’t create at least 3 interesting interactions with what’s already in your game (the leaf blower can disperse puddles, sand, and can scare away animals), then cut it.
+If adding some new mechanic (say, you’re thinking of adding the concept of batteries to the leaf blower) doesn’t create at least 2 interesting interactions with what’s already in your game (the battery pushes a player to manage time, and batteries can be conserved by reducing the intensity of the blowing), then cut it.

 Depth over Breadth

 Players remember what they figure out, not what you tell them.
-In Baba, the first puzzles are lessons disguised as levels—safe spaces to fail, try something else, and suddenly “get it.”
+In Baba, the first puzzles are lessons disguised as levels—they are really safe spaces to fail, try something else, and kinda play around with the game’s limits.

-Baba is You uses this mechanic all over the place: the game introduces a mechanic by giving the player the mechanic and letting the player play around with it (for example, “wall”), then makes the player do it again slightly harder (say that the wall block is behind lava), then combine it with something they already know (“wall” and “is” blocks).
+Baba is You uses it’s wordswapping mechanic all over the place, but slowly amps the difficulty instead of elaborately making a new enviornment or a boss battle that was more difficult than the last: the game introduces a new word by giving the player the mechanic and letting the player play around with it (for example, “wall”), then makes the player do it again slightly harder (say that the wall block is behind lava), then combine it with something they already know (“wall” and “is” blocks), thereby showing that reinventing the wheel might sometimes be the best, most engaging option for a game.

 Respect Your Player’s Time